 This walkthrough will show you how to get started with a Hotmail (Outlook) account.

 Note: As of February 2013, Microsoft accounts have been upgraded to the new Outlook interface.
 All Hotmail accounts are now accessible via Outlook.com.

 To create a Hotmail (@hotmail.com) account, simply create an account NET Passport by registering on Live.

 Subscribe to Hotmail (Outlook.com)

 Follow the on-screen instructions to set up your account.
 Personal information about you will be requested by Microsoft.
-It is not necessary to fill in all the information fields, if you would prefer your personal data remain confidential.
-However, if you forget password or lose access to your account, such information can be useful to recover it:
+It is not necessary to fill in all of the information fields if you would prefer that your personal data remain confidential.
+However, if you forget your password or lose access to your account, such information can be useful to recover it:

 Choosing Your Hotmail (Outlook.com) Password

 When creating your password, we advise that you choose a password that is easy enough for you to remember, yet difficult for an outsider to guess.
 We recommend a combination of capital and lowercase letters, numbers, and special characters (!@#$).
 For further tips on how to create a secure password, please see our article on managing and securing your passwords.

 Once your Hotmail account has been created, you may test your login by going to the Live homepage and logging in with your new username and password.